denzyldick/phanalist/docs/adding_new_rule.md

         ...
     }
     ```
+7. Update `README.md` with new rule details.
-7. Done!
+8. Done!
 Submit a new PR with new rule.